Asymmetry: Asymmetry in biology

-Asymmetry is an important and widespread trait, having evolved numerous times in many organisms and at many levels of organisation (ranging from individual cells, through organs, to entire body-shapes).
-Benefits of asymmetry sometimes have to do with improved spatial arrangements, such as the left human lung being smaller, and having one fewer lobes than the right lung to make room for the asymmetrical heart.
+Asymmetry is an important and widespread trait, having evolved numerous times in many organisms and at many levels of organization (ranging from individual cells, through organs, to entire body shapes).
+Benefits of asymmetry sometimes have to do with improved spatial arrangements, such as the left human lung being smaller, and having one fewer lobe than the right lung to make room for the asymmetrical heart.
 In other examples, division of function between the right and left half may have been beneficial and has driven the asymmetry to become stronger.
-Such an explanation is usually given for mammal hand or paw preference (handedness), an asymmetry in skill development in mammals.
+Such an explanation is usually given for mammalian hand or paw preference (handedness), an asymmetry in skill development.
 Training the neural pathways in a skill with one hand (or paw) may take less effort than doing the same with both hands.

 Nature also provides several examples of handedness in traits that are usually symmetric.
 The following are examples of animals with obvious left-right asymmetries: